TheShookOne/website101/readme.md

 # Getting Started with Create React App

-If you want to go to the best website ever created then click here -> [Click Me](https://d2v31rjujvtlyf.cloudfront.net/)
+To visite this website on the internet visit this url -> [Click Me](https://d2v31rjujvtlyf.cloudfront.net/)

 ## Deploying Content to Website